 Harlaxton offers a number of more extensive day and weekend trips at additional cost.
 Reservations for the trips are now made online, directly through Harlaxton.
-You will receive the exact day and time that travel booking begins from the University of Evansville.
+You will receive the exact day and time that travel booking begins from UE.
 You can find recent semester offerings, as well as booking guidelines and frequently asked questions here.